-F underwent routine knee surgery and was known to be at risk of developing DVT following surgery.
+F underwent routine knee surgery and was known to be at risk of developing Deeo Vein Thrombosis (DVT) following surgery.
 She died 11 days after surgery from a pulmonary embolism.

 F, 64 at the time of her death, had been fit, active, and sporty before she suffered a right medial meniscal tear knee injury in March 2009.
 F was advised to undergo an arthroscopy, partial meniscectomy and debridement of the right knee.
 The pre-operative assessment notes recorded that F had a history of bi-lateral blood clots and varicose vein surgery.

 Surgery was performed as a day case at the Scarborough hospital on the 12th January 2010.
 The routine nursing pre-operative assessment again noted F’s history of blood clots and varicose veins.
 F’s surgery lasted little more than 25 minutes and proceeded without complication.
 F was discharged later that day with pain killers and an outpatient appointment for 6 weeks thereafter.

 Once home, F was unable to straighten her leg and was in a good deal of discomfort.
 Over the next few days her leg and ankle swelled and continued to cause her a lot of pain.
 She performed the post-operative exercises that she had been given diligently and to the best of her ability.

 On the morning of the 23rd January 2010 (11 days post-operatively) F’s condition rapidly declined.
 She told her husband that she felt faint and needed to lie down.
 She struggled to stay awake, despite her husband’s best efforts to keep her conscious.
 Her husband called for an ambulance but sadly F drifted off to sleep and died in her husband’s arms.

 A post-mortem report concluded that the cause of death was pulmonary embolism, originating from Deep Vein Thrombosis of the right leg.